umgbhalla/dotfiles/README.md

   ```
   genfstab -U /mnt >> /mnt/etc/fstab
   ```
+  You can double check that `/mnt/etc/fstab` is formatted according to your needs and modify any mount options if needed.

 #### Chroot <a name="chroot"></a>
 - Change root into the new system.
 You will now be within your newly-formatted disk.